-The results of the loss incident database form the basis for calculating a value-at-risk for operational risks.
+The results of the loss incident database and the scenario analyses form the basis for calculating a value-at-risk for operational risks.
 For this purpose, we employ an internally developed calculating engine, the results of which are incorporated into the analysis of the Bank's ability to bear risk.
 The results of our VaR and expert estimates are regularly validated by reference to external data.
 The analyses did not identify any operational risks in excess of the allocated risk-covering assets.
 The scenario analyses are also used to draw up risk-reduction measures for significant risks.
 In addition, potential reputational risks for the Bank are listed when the expert surveys are conducted.
 If required, measures are discussed with a view to ensuring a constantly high level of public confidence in our organisation.
 At the time of implementation, we also engaged an outside institution to review the quality of the methods used to manage operational risks and the related processes.
 With the model established, we believe that we are well positioned to meet the regulatory requirements of Pillar II and the Supervisory Review and Evaluation Process (SREP).

 Banks are required to hold adequate equity to cover the operational risks they assume.
-Methods with a different degree of accuracy are authorised for use when quantifying the capital adequacy for this risk category.
-Although an efficient model is now used for internal management purposes, the Bank uses the less complex Basic Indicator Approach to calculate the capital required to cover operational risk.
+To date, methods with a different degree of accuracy have been authorised for use when quantifying the capital adequacy for this risk category.
+Although an efficient model is now used for internal management purposes, the Bank continues to use the less complex Basic Indicator Approach to calculate the capital required to cover operational risk.
 The use of models to determine capital coverage requirements is expected to be discontinued with the introduction of CRR III.
-The version published in October will be valid from 2023.
 For operational risks, only a standardised approach will then be available for all institutions in regulatory Pillar I (Standardised Measurement Approach (SMA)).
-We have already analysed the changes associated with this and concluded that from a present perspective, relief is expected (weighting factor of 12% instead of 15%).
+We have already analysed the changes associated with this and concluded that from a present perspective, relief tends to be expected (weighting factor of 12% instead of 15%).

 With the Basic Indicator Approach that we used in the year under review, the average gross earnings from the last three financial years are weighted by a factor of 15%.
-By the end of 2021, the capital required to cover operational risk totalled €70.0 million (previous year: €67.0 million).
+By the end of 2022, the capital required to cover operational risk totalled €85.5 million (2021: €70.0 million).
+The increase in capital required to cover OpRisk results from the high Group profit in 2021.

-2.5Liquidity risks
+2.4 Liquidity risks

-Berenberg can fund itself completely from customer deposits.
+Berenberg can fund itself completely from client deposits.
 There were no outstanding liquidity positions at any time during the year under review.

 Liquidity risks play a relatively minor role in maturities of more than one year, due to the short-term structure of our business.
-There was a significant liquidity surplus in maturities of less than one year.
-This surplus was invested in highly liquid bonds (issued primarily by German states and development banks), in accordance with our strategy.
-The vast majority of the securities are deposited with the Deutsche Bundesbank, which would guarantee a large refinancing facility with the European Central Bank in the event of an unexpected liquidity requirement.
-The free credit line with the Deutsche Bundesbank amounted to €1.0 billion at 31.12.2021 (previous year: €1.3 billion).
-We do not expect any deterioration in our liquidity situation in the new financial year.
+There was a significant liquidity surplus midyear due to a further increase in client deposits.
+This surplus was invested in highly liquid, short-term bonds (issued primarily by German states and development banks) or deposited with the Bundesbank, in accordance with our strategy.
+Some of the securities are deposited with the Deutsche Bundesbank as collateral, which would guarantee a large refinancing facility with the European Central Bank in the event of an unexpected liquidity requirement.
+The free credit line with the Deutsche Bundesbank amounted to €1.0 billion at 31.12.2022 (2021: €1.0 billion).
+We expect our liquidity situation to remain extremely comfortable in the new financial year.